-- Does the name on the photo ID need to exactly match the voter registration? - o No, the name on the photo ID does not need to exactly match the voter's registration. - Examples include but are not limited to the following situations: - Use of a variation or nickname rather than a formal name (e.g., "Joe" instead of "Joseph"). - Use of a former name, including maiden names ("Jane Smith" versus "Jane Doe"). - Voters can still change their name (due to marriage, divorce, legal name change, etc.) at their polling place on election day and vote a regular ballot.
-The voter has the following options: - If it's a nickname or incorrect spelling, the voter can fill out an updated voter registration form at the polling place and cast a regular ballot. - If the ID is in a new name and the voter registration record is in a former name, the voter can proceed to fill out an updated voter registration form at the polling place and may cast a regular ballot. - If the ID is in a former name and the voter registration record is in a new name, the voter may cast a regular ballot if the election official is able to verify the former name or driver's license or state ID number on the voter registration record; if the election official is unable to confirm, the voter will vote provisionally and would need to present an acceptable form of photo ID with their new name on or before the Tuesday after the election.

-What happens when a poll worker determines the photo does not resemble the person voting or they believe the ID to be fake?
+- Does the name on the photo ID need to exactly match the voter registration? - o No, the name on the photo ID does not need to exactly match the voter's registration. - o Photo IDs can contain: - A nickname (e.g., "Joe" instead of "Joseph") - A new last name ("Jane Smith" instead of "Jane Doe") - Voters can still change their name (due to marriage, divorce, legal name change, etc.) at their polling place on election day and vote a regular ballot.
+The voter has the following options: - If it's a nickname or incorrect spelling, the voter can fill out an updated voter registration form at the polling place and cast a regular ballot. - If the ID is in a new name and the voter registration record is in the old name, the voter can proceed to fill out an updated voter registration form at the polling place and may cast a regular ballot. - If the ID is in an old name and the voter registration record is in a new name, the voter will vote provisionally and would need to present an acceptable form of photo ID with their new name on or before the Tuesday after the election. - What happens when a poll worker determines the photo does not resemble the person voting or they believe the ID to be fake? - The voter may cast a provisional ballot, and the vote will be counted when or if they present an acceptable form of photo ID to their county election office on or before the Tuesday following the election.
+If the same ID is presented during the curing period and both the poll worker and election official are unable to verify it is the person, the ballot would not count.

-- The voter may cast a provisional ballot, and the vote will be counted when or if they present an acceptable form of photo ID to their county election office on or before the Tuesday following the election.
-If the same ID is presented during the curing period and both the poll worker and election official are unable to verify it is the person, the ballot would not count. - Can a Nebraska driver's license or state ID number for an early voting application be provided over the phone? - No, the voter must write the Nebraska driver's license or state ID number on their early voting application form. - What is considered an acceptable form of ID from a hospital, an assisted living facility, a nursing home or intermediate skilled care facility? - The voter's facility record, commonly referred to as a "face sheet," from the eligible facility is an acceptable form of photo ID.
-Facility listings for Nebraska counties can be found on the Department of Health and Human Services (DHHS) website. - State of Nebraska Roster: Assisted Living Facilities - State of Nebraska Roster: Hospitals - State of Nebraska Roster: Intermediate Care Facilities - State of Nebraska Roster: Long Term Care Facilities - Is the employee ID of a private hospital or nursing home an acceptable form of photo ID for voting? - Yes, it qualifies as a care facility record.
-The ID must contain the voter's name and photo. - What if I can't afford an ID? - You can get a free state ID at the Nebraska DMV.
-You will need to bring documents confirming your identity and your address when applying for a state ID. - To find more information about getting a state ID, click here. - To find your local DMV office, click here. - 20 What if I can't get an ID? - o If you have a reasonable impediment preventing you from obtaining valid photographic identification, you can complete a certification.
-Reasonable impediments are: - Inability to obtain an acceptable form of ID due to: - Disability or illness that prevents the voter from obtaining valid photographic identification. - Lack of birth certificate or other required documents and an inability to obtain a birth certificate or other required documents without significant difficulty or expense. - Religious objection to being photographed.
+- Can a Nebraska driver's license or state ID number for an early voting application be provided over the phone? - No, the voter must write the Nebraska driver's license or state ID number on their early voting application form. - What is considered an acceptable form of ID from a hospital, an assisted living facility, a nursing home or other skilled care facility? - The voter's facility record, commonly referred to as a "face sheet," from the eligible facility is an acceptable form of photo ID.
+Facility listings for Nebraska counties can be found on the Department of Health and Human Services (DHHS) website. - State of Nebraska Roster: Assisted Living Facilities - State of Nebraska Roster: Hospitals - State of Nebraska Roster: Long Term Care Facilities - Is the employee ID of a private hospital or nursing home an acceptable form of photo ID for voting? - o Yes, it qualifies as a care facility record.
+The ID must contain the voter's name and photo. - What if I can't afford an ID? - You can get a free ID for voting purposes at the Nebraska DMV.
+You will need to bring documents confirming your identity and your address when applying for a state ID. - To find more information about getting a state ID, click here. - To find your local DMV office, click here. - What if I can't get an ID? - If you have a reasonable impediment, you can complete a certification instead of presenting an acceptable form of photo ID.
+Reasonable impediments are: - Inability to obtain an acceptable form of ID due to: - Disability or illness - Lack of birth certificate or other required documents - Religious objection to being photographed.